beorn7/histogram_experiments/README.md

 requires a 3-byte varint.
 Since a 2-byte varint encodes ranges from –8192 to 8191, all bucket counts (and in fact the whole histogram) are encodable in a varint-based delta encoding in less than 200 bytes.

+The `cortex-ingester.2m.20200326` dataset has almost 3x the number of observations, but uses only 78 buckets with a quite sharp maximum at index –78 (approx. 112µs < x ≤ 126µs, 280941 observations).
+The buckets range from index –91 to –13, with all buckets in between except the one at index –15 having at least one observations.
+The largest count difference between consecutive buckets is 70867 (between index –81 and –80).

+Again, encoding the schema of used buckets is efficient as spans (two spans in this case: 76 consecutive buckets from –91, 2 consecutive buckets from –14).
+The largest delta between buckets needs 3 bytes as a varint, but even with the high observation count here, most deltas (45 out of 78) would fit into a 1-byte varint (between –64 and 63).
+The total histogram is thus encodable in a varint-based delta encoding in less than 150 bytes.

+On my laptop, it took the exposer 550ms to read in the dataset, parse it, and perform all the observations (300ns/observation).
+That's pretty decent for the ad-hoc code in client_golang.